dragon7-fc/misc/README.md

                     sudo systemctl start postfix

                     # send mail to root
-                    mail -s "From user1 to user3" user3@localhost
-                    Hi my dear friend are you there?
+                    mail -s "From user1 to root" root@localhost Hi my dear friend are you there?
                     .